xxDarkSoul07xx/Jane-Street-Advent-of-FPGA-2025/Design1/part1/README.md

 1. Download the `sequential.sv`, `sequential_tb.sv`, and `input.txt`
 2. Open Vivado, make a new project with any board/part (won't matter for simulation), and make `sequential.sv` a design source.
 Make `sequential_tb.sv` and `input.txt` simulation sources.
 3. Run simulation.
 You can look at the waveform and the log.
+The result will be displayed as `zero_count`.